-The representatives have advised us that the underwriters propose initially to offer the shares to the public at the public offering price set forth on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$ per share.
+The representatives have advised us and the selling stockholders that the underwriters propose initially to offer the shares to the public at the public offering price set forth on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$ per share.
 After the initial offering, the public offering price, concession or any other term of the offering may be changed.

-The following table shows the public offering price, underwriting discount and proceeds before expenses to us.
+The following table shows the public offering price, underwriting discount and proceeds before expenses to the selling stockholders.
 The information assumes either no exercise or full exercise by the underwriters of their option to purchase additional shares.

 Per Share Without Option With Option

 Public offering price \$ \$ \$

 Underwriting discount \$ \$ \$

-Proceeds, before expenses, to us \$ \$ \$
+Proceeds, before expenses, to the selling stockholders \$ \$ \$

-The expenses of the offering, not including the underwriting discount, are estimated at approximately \$6.0 million and are payable by us.
-We have agreed to reimburse the underwriters for certain of their expenses in connection with this offering in an amount up to \$60,000.
+The expenses of the offering, not including the underwriting discount, are estimated at \$ and are payable by us.
+We have also agreed to reimburse the underwriters for certain of their expenses in an amount up to \$35,000.